minerbadd/MUSE/data/muse/MiningMUSE.md

 Now, to be sure, here be no nuclear reactors.
 More to the point, as someone creating the code for these computers, you've already been empowered to do anything with a ComputerCraft computer that it can do.
 Nonetheless, if you're tempted to do what I did and do it in the real world, rather than what I said you shouldn't, think again.
 It might be appropriate.
 Or not.

-With parental warnings duly noted (and  forgotten),
+With parental warnings duly noted (and  forgotten), we can move on to some of the libraries that are built on `lib/map` and a library, we haven't mentioned, <a href="code/lib/launch.html" target="_blank">`lib/launch`</a> whuh gets us navigation beyond dead reckoning.
+It supports launch of satellite computers that provide a <a href="https://en.wikipedia.org/wiki/Global_Positioning_System" target="_blank">GPS</a> facility.
+This is a more reliable foundation for `places` in a map.
 <br/>

 There's a role we haven't mentioned till now, the `porter`.
 It's associated with a very lonely command computer, just the one of them in the whole MUSE environment.
 While, for generality, it's possible to send the `porter` a <a href="code/programs/porter.html" target="_blank"> CLI command </a> prefaced by its role just like the others, actually only a very few of them are useful.
 It's not a turtle.